 We’ve got to learn to trust ourselves.
 Only then will we be able to play, experiment, and take bold risks.
 This is what makes exciting, powerful, expressively alive paintings.
 Better to bite your teeth into the painting, perhaps leaving it raw and undone, rather than overwork it by gumming it to death.

 So bite into it baby!

-If you would like to receive my list of “Top 10 Must Have Tools” I use every day in my studio, click the button below.
+P.S.
+If you want to get my list of “Top 10 Must Have Tools” I use every day in my studio, click the button below.